Maths > Algebraic geometry > Hensel's lemma

 (I am interested in formal solutions here, and don't care about convergence of the power series.)

-Of course, in general there will be several values of
+Of course, in general there will be several values of corresponding to a single

 ,